It's not just the cars (and the football) – German software leads the world, too.

 Quality awareness at EXASOL

-You don’t have to believe me – we offer three ways to try EXASolution here.
+You don’t have to believe me – we offer several ways to try EXASOL here.
 The user interface might speak English, but under the skin the product is pure “Made in Germany”.